Segal's axioms and bootstrap for Liouville Theory: Introduction

-Segal's axioms have been earlier addressed in a non-conformal setup in \cite{Pi8} where the gluing axiom was proved for $P(\phi)_2$ quantum field theories.
-See also \cite{Dimock} where correlations on $\hat\C$ were discussed for the (conformal) free field.
+Segal's axioms have been earlier addressed in a non-conformal setup in \cite{Pickrell} where the gluing axiom was proved for $P(\phi)_2$ quantum field theories.
+See also \cite{Dimock2007} where correlations on $\hat\C$ were discussed for the (conformal) free field.
+A more recent treatment of Segal's axioms appeared after our work in \cite{Lin} for $P(\phi)_2$.

-As far as conformal bootstrap is concerned, this has been mostly studied mathematically in the setup of Vertex Operator Algebras (VOA) introduced by Borcherds \cite{borcherds} and Frenkel-Lepowsky-Meurman \cite{FLM}, see also \cite{Hu} and \cite{HuKo} for more recent developments.
+As far as conformal bootstrap is concerned, this has been mostly studied mathematically in the setup of Vertex Operator Algebras (VOA) introduced by Borcherds \cite{borcherds} and Frenkel-Lepowsky-Meurman \cite{Frenkel:1988xz}, see also \cite{Huang_1997} and \cite{Huang_1997} for more recent developments.
 Here one aims at algebraic construction of the conformal blocks.
 The main problems are the question of the convergence of expansions analogous to \eqref{blocks}, their transformation properties under modular group and the problem of constructing CFT by combining holomorphic and antiholomorphic blocks.
-While there has been progress in these issues for rational CFTs where the spectrum is countable (see \cite{BinGui} for the discussion of the higher genus case and references to earlier work) non-rational CFTs like LCFT have remained a challenge in this setup (the reader may consult \cite{Tesc9} for a lucid introduction to the difficulties of nonrational CFTs).
+The case of minimal CFTs is treated in the case of genus $0$ or $1$ Riemann surfaces (see \cite{Huang_blog} and references therein) but the higher genus case is more problematic: in particular we stress that the Moore-Seiberg argument of modular invariance based on the crossing symmetry of the sphere $4$-point correlation function and the modular invariance of the torus $1$-point correlation function has a gap and still remains a conjecture (see \cite[section 3]{Huang_blog}).
+While there has been progress in these issues for rational CFTs where the spectrum is countable (see \cite{Bin_Gui} for the discussion of the higher genus case and references to earlier work) non-rational CFTs like LCFT have remained a challenge in this setup (the reader may consult \cite{10.1007/978-90-481-2810-5_46} for a lucid introduction to the difficulties of nonrational CFTs).

 Finally we want to mention some recent probabilistic work related to LCFT and the topics of this paper.
-In \cite{GRSS} a probabilistic expression for the torus 1-point conformal block was derived in terms of multiplicative chaos, which opens new perspectives on the probabilistic representation of conformal blocks.
-The conformal bootstrap for LCFT on surfaces with boundaries is still to be developed.
-In that case, there are 4 possible structures constants which were computed in \cite{ars,remy,rz1,arsz}.
-Yet the amplitudes, the way they glue together and their link with the case of closed surfaces is still to be elucidated.
+In \cite{GosalRemySun20} a probabilistic expression for the torus 1-point conformal block was derived in terms of multiplicative chaos, which opens new perspectives on the probabilistic representation of conformal blocks.
+The conformal bootstrap for LCFT on surfaces with boundaries is currrently been developed \cite{Wu,GRW1,GRW2} in collaboration with Wu: in particular, Segal's axioms in that case has recently been proved in \cite{GRW1} as a follow up of our paper.
+In that case, there are 4 possible structure constants which were computed in \cite{AngRemySun21_FZZ,Remy20,MR4483018,Ang_Remy_Sun_Zhu}.